 1) Executive Summary

-This has to be written last, but it should always come first.
+The executive summary has to be written last, but it should always come first in the business plan.
 By starting with a smart, concise summary, you’re showing the same kind of respect for your audience’s time and attention as you would if this were a RFP response.

 2) The Team